nkmjm/fMRI_Narrative_movie/README.md

 - The subdirectories includes
   - *preprocessed_data*: Preprocessed fMRI bold responses.
   - *annotation*: Three types of annotations.
-  - *feature*: LLM latent features extracted from the annotations
+  - *feature*: LLM latent features extracted from the annotations.
   - *pycortex_db*: Pycortex database, which is used for visualization of the analytical results on cortical surface.
   - *localizer*: Statistics and estimates derived from 9 types of functional localizer data.
   - *ridge*: Prediction accuracies of an individual encoding model using the latent features for the three types of annotations.